michelle-xia/file-formatter/README.md

 I got bored of formatting word document deliverables, so I decided to code my own automation tool to do my formatting.

 # APIs
-I am using th PDFMiner API for input instructions and a Microsoft Word API for the output template.
+I am using the PDFMiner API for input instructions and a Microsoft Word API for the output template.